vncg/react-admin/UPGRADE.md

     </List>;
 ```

-Moreover, you won't need the now deprecated `<WithPermission>` or `<SwitchPermissions>` components inside a `Dashboard` to access permissions anymore: react-admin injects `permissions` to the dashboard, too:
+Moreover, you won't need the now deprecated `<WithPermission>` or `<SwitchPermissions>` components inside a `Dashboard` to access permissions anymore: vn-kooch-react-admin injects `permissions` to the dashboard, too:

 ```diff
 // in src/Dashboard.js